1. About alendronic acid

 - Alendronic acid is good for your bones – it makes them stronger and less likely to break.

-- Most people take it as a weekly tablet or liquid.
+- You'll usually take it as a tablet or liquid, once a week.

 - Take alendronic acid first thing in the morning, before you have anything to eat or drink and before you take any other medicines.
-Stay sitting or standing for 30 minutes so the medicine doesn't irritate your food pipe (oesophagus).
+Stay sitting or standing for 30 minutes so the medicine does not irritate your food pipe (oesophagus).

-3. Who can and can't take alendronic acid
+3. Who can and cannot take alendronic acid

-Alendronic acid can be taken by adults aged 18 and over.
-It's occasionally prescribed for children with osteoporosis.
+Alendronic acid can be taken by most adults aged 18 and over.
+It's sometimes prescribed for children with osteoporosis.

-Alendronic acid isn't suitable for some people.
+Alendronic acid is not suitable for some people.
 To make sure it's safe for you, tell your doctor if you:

-- have had an allergic reaction to alendronic acid or any other medicine in the past
+- have ever had an allergic reaction to alendronic acid or any other medicine

-- have digestive problems, problems swallowing or any problems with your food pipe
+- have problems digesting food, swallowing or other problems with your food pipe (oesophagus)

 - have low calcium levels in your blood – alendronic acid sometimes causes low blood calcium, so your calcium levels could become even lower